The Streets of Old Milwaukee was originally opened in January 1965.

-The Streets of Old Milwaukee opened in January 1965 to record crowds as the first major exhibit in the current Museum building.
-Since then, millions of Museum goers have strolled down its darkened, gaslit lanes, peered into the windows of its twenty-five shops, businesses, eating and drinking establishments, and paid their respects to Granny patiently rocking on the front porch of one of two residences to grace the Streets of Old Milwaukee (the other being the Watson Family Home, a tribute to one of Milwaukee's first prominent African American families).
+The Streets boasts a life-sized street car entrance that, through clever use of technology, transports the visitor on a journey back in time to Milwaukee's yesteryear, exiting into a courtyard highlighting some of Milwaukee's industrialized businesses.
+Museum-goers can stroll down the darkened, gaslit lanes, peer into the windows of some thirty shops, businesses, eating and drinking establishments, and pay their respects to Granny patiently rocking on the front porch of one of two residences to grace the Streets (the other being the Watson Family Home, a tribute to one of Milwaukee's first prominent African American families).